masoodbinmohammad/blog/blog/2020-01-13/index.md

 ---
-date: "2020-01-13"
+date: '2020-01-13'
-title: "Why is it Important to Protect Your API from Attacks and How?"
+title: 'Why is it Important to Protect Your API from Attacks and How?'
-category: "Coding"
+category: 'Technology'
 tags: ['Technology', 'AWS']
-banner: "/assets/bg/2.jpg"
+banner: '/assets/bg/2.jpg'
 ---

 It is always a great feeling for a developer when the particular feature or an API implementation which he had been working on from so long and eventually that went live and its in production environment.